-- Compare and contrast the two types of amnesia
+- Compare and contrast the two anterograde and retrograde amnesia

 You may pride yourself on your amazing ability to remember the birthdates and ages of all of your friends and family members, or you may be able recall vivid details of your 5th birthday party at Chuck E. Cheese’s.
 However, all of us have at times felt frustrated, and even embarrassed, when our memories have failed us.
 There are several reasons why this happens.

 Amnesia is the loss of long-term memory that occurs as the result of disease, physical trauma, or psychological trauma.
 Psychologist Tulving (2002) and his colleagues at the University of Toronto studied K. C. for years.
 K. C. suffered a traumatic head injury in a motorcycle accident and then had severe amnesia.
 Tulving writes,

 the outstanding fact about K.C.’s mental make-up is his utter inability to remember any events, circumstances, or situations from his own life.
 His episodic amnesia covers his whole life, from birth to the present.
 The only exception is the experiences that, at any time, he has had in the last minute or two.
 (Tulving, 2002, p.
 14)

 There are two common types of amnesia: anterograde amnesia and retrograde amnesia (Figure 1).
 Anterograde amnesia is commonly caused by brain trauma, such as a blow to the head.
 With anterograde amnesia, you cannot remember new information, although you can remember information and events that happened prior to your injury.
 The hippocampus is usually affected (McLeod, 2011).
 This suggests that damage to the brain has resulted in the inability to transfer information from short-term to long-term memory; that is, the inability to consolidate memories.